jonassodergren/blog/content/blog/loadbalancing.md

 respecive clusters.
 Each cluster must then route hello.platsbanka.nu to the correct service when a corresponding http request arrives from Cloudflare.

-If you reload "hello.platsbanka.nu" repeatedly, Cloudflare will round robin between the two clusters, the message will vary depending on which cluster answers.
+If you reload *hello.platsbanka.nu* repeatedly, Cloudflare will round robin between the two clusters, the message will vary depending on which cluster answers.
 Cloudflare will decide which cluster to route to according to its own algorithm, and the weight assigned to each